kennethcollins138/freestyle-ui/README.md

 6. In upcoming updates, you’ll be able to add buttons that link to other pages within the same experience.
 7. Feel free to message any requests or suggestions to /u/TheRepDeveloper.
 Hope you enjoy!

-## Notes for Reddit team (Hopefully not included in final publish)

-- I'm assuming there are some super avoidable mistakes, but this is my first time attacking app development and typescript with that.
-- I thought it would be cool for moderators to be able to edit their own posts and multiple experiences.
-- I loved the popups for external links as I thought that was a great safety feature.